Updated July 14, 2023

-We refer to the website of the SEC for the latest Form S-8 filed by companies: https://sec.report/Form/S-8.
+We refer to the website of the SEC for the latest Form S-8 filed by companies at the SEC website.

 Issue of Securities by 908 Devices Inc.

-- The issuer is a Non-accelerated filer, small reporting Company and Emerging growth Company as per Rule 12b-2 of the Exchange Act, 1933.
+- The issuer is a Non-accelerated filer, small reporting Company, and Emerging Growth Company per Rule 12b-2 of the Exchange Act, 1933.

 - The total number of stocks to be registered is 5,591,857, with a price band of $ 1.96 to $ 49.00 per share.
 The issuer has paid registration fees of $ 12,397.12

 - The form was submitted on December 22, 2020, by the Company “Herman Miller Inc.”

 - The issuer is an Accelerated filer per Rule 12b-2 of the Exchange Act 1933.